pragya9111/Comcares-website/README.md

 - Custom font families are set for headings and body text.
 - Styles are imported in [`src/styles/index.css`](src/styles/index.css).

+## Theme Toggle Feature

+- Implemented dark/light theme toggle using **Redux Toolkit** for state management.
+- Used **Material UI**'s Switch component for the toggle.
+- Integrated **react-icons** for theme-related icons.
+- Tailwind CSS classes are dynamically applied based on the selected theme.

 ## Folder Structure

 ```